boostorg/hana/doc/tutorial.md

 @snippet example/tutorial/introspection.json.cpp Struct

-Here, we use the `keys` method to retrieve a `Tuple` containing the names of the members of the user-defined type.
+Here, we use the `keys` method to retrieve a `tuple` containing the names of the members of the user-defined type.
 Then, we `transform` that sequence into a sequence of `"name" : member` strings, which we then `join` and enclose with `{}`, which is used to denote objects in JSON notation.
 And that's it!